mallond/rules-status/README.md

 ## CRUD a few CURL Examples

-Security - Encrypted Token

 Reasoning behind Token - The token in the response header works fine for single domain apps, however, this is problematic, when you do CORS.
 The below have been tested using CORS.

-CORS has been implemented

 Consolidated actions to to type of http METHODS [GET, POST].
 Works with all modern browsers utilizing jQuery